 This is a summary of the tunnel configuration for all tunnels that use the selected gateway.
 This includes both active and inactive tunnels.

 Run-time Info (bvpn routes)

-This section only appears when you run the diagnostic report for a branch office VPN virtual interface.
-It includes the static and dynamic routes that use the BOVPN virtual interface, and the metric for each route.
+This section appears only when you run the diagnostic report for a branch office VPN virtual interface.
+It includes the static and dynamic routes that use the BOVPN virtual interface and the metric for each route.

 Run-time Info (gateway IKE_SA)

 The status of the IKE (Phase 1) security association for the gateway.

 Run-time Info (tunnel IPSEC_SA)